 - In 2022 Koch and other major chicken meat producers were hit with a third antitrust lawsuit for alleged price fixing.
 In previous lawsuits, retailers allege that Koch and others schemed to fix the price of chickens by “destroying their own breeder hens and eggs to thwart production, resulting in a roughly 50 percent price increase.”

-- In 2018, Koch Foods settled a class employment discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC) to the tune of almost 4 million dollars.
+- In 2018, Koch Foods settled a class employment discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC) to the tune of almost $4 million.
 The EEOC charged the company with sexual harassment, national origin and race discrimination as well as retaliation against a class of Hispanic workers at Koch’s Morton, Miss., chicken processing plant.

 - Koch has a substantial history of citations for violations against them, primarily for employment, public health and safety, financial and environmental offenses that resulted in millions of dollars in fines, according to Violationtracker.